You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 In practical use:

 Integrating RPA bots with agentic AI agents in enterprise automation stacks presents significant technical and operational hurdles.
-Unlike standalone implementations, hybrid approaches require careful orchestration to prevent system conflicts and maintain operational continuity.
+This is one of the most underreported challenges in the RPA vs agentic AI conversation.

 • Script Fragility: RPA bots break when upstream AI agents alter UI navigation paths or data formats, requiring constant script maintenance and monitoring